2. Develop a harmonized methodology to assess the state of soil degradation and conservation

 2. COPYRIGHT AND CONDITIONS OF USE OF RECARE PRODUCTS

-However, the ethos of the project is to disseminate information and promote further research about preventing ecosystem degradation in drylands.
+However, the ethos of the project is to disseminate information and promote further research about preventing and remediating soil threats in Europe.
 Consequently, unless otherwise indicated, re-use of content on the website for non-commercial purposes is permitted, free of charge, under the following conditions.

 Users are required to acknowledge the relevant author/s and the RECARE Project as a whole in all reference or publications that involve the use of RECARE data, information or methodology.